apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 ```

 The layers are ordered exactly the way you defined your neural network with
-numbers starting from 0.
+index starting from 0.
 You can access the layers by indexing the network using
 `[]`.

 ```python